 How To Tie A Pratt Knot

-The Pratt Knot, also known as the ‘Shelby knot’, is named after Mr Jerry Pratt who wore this exact same style to his jab at the US Chamber of Commerce for 30 years.
-That's dedication.
-The knot became popularised when he told a well-known news reporter on live TV that he'd been wearing his ties poorly on air.
+The Pratt Knot, also known as the Shelby knot, is named after Jerry Pratt who wore this exact same knot style to his job at the US Chamber of Commerce for 30 years.
+That's dedication!
+The knot became popularised when he told a well-known news reporter, Don Shelby, on live TV that he'd been wearing his ties poorly on air.
 The Pratt Knot was printed in the New York Times the next day and it became an overnight sensation in the US.
 The Pratt Knot is a tidy and clean tie knot that makes a perfect choice for formal occasions.
 Wear the Pratt Knot with light to medium weight fabrics for the best take.

-Step 7 Pull down on the wide end to fasten the knot and then slide it up towards your neck.
+- Pull down on the wide end to fasten the knot and then slide it up towards your neck.